 How to set up an automation

 After clicking the button, a new page opens with the existing options.
-If you don't have any automation, click on Create a new automation to start creating the rules.
+If you don't have any automation rule set, click on Create automation to start creating it.

 The automation screen is divided into two columns: events (on the left side) and actions (on the right side).
 First, you choose the event and after the action.
 The event is what happens to trigger the action.